 The Tsarnaev brothers are among tens of thousands of Chechens whose families have sought asylum abroad after two brutal wars with Russia.
 About 10 percent of the entire Chechen population now lives in Europe.
 France has one of the largest communities.
 NPR's Eleanor Beardsley spoke with Chechens in Paris to see how they're reacting to the attack in Boston.

 April is National Poetry Month.
 And throughout the month, WEEKEND EDITION is speaking with younger poets about the importance of poetry in daily life.
 This morning, we hear from translator and poet Kazim Ali.

 This is WEEKEND EDITION from NPR News.
-I'm Scott Simon, and I wait all week to say: It's time for sports.
+I'm Scott Simon.
+Time for sports.

 (SOUNDBITE OF THEME MUSIC)

 SIMON: And in the NBA playoffs last night, the Knicks went to Boston; boy did they have a tea party.
 The Spurs put the metal to L.A. and the Nuggets dug up Golden State.
 No, got dug up by Golden State.
 It was close, though.
 Just a couple of points.
 How many more metaphors can I twist in this intro?
 Plus one of the most important meniscuses, or is that menisci, in the Western Conference has been torn.